 However, everything the museum does should revolve around the institution’s mission, so each activity should have a clear justification.
 Creating a detailed plan will provide that justification, and give your team an accurate idea of the amount of work needed to produce high quality digital content.
 Further, it helps you to know what content will help you achieve your goals in an organized and efficient way, because you don’t have hours to spend doing unnecessary work.

 To help with this, some digital project planning templates are available online.
 The South West Museum Development Programme (SWMDP) lists some of these in their digital document, A Guide To Writing a Digital Strategy.

-But what if you want to integrate a digital strategy with a strategy that already exists?
+But what if you want to combine a new digital strategy integration with a strategy that already exists?

 In order to fully meet your institution’s goals, it’s important to continuously adapt your digital strategy as new circumstances in the planning process arise.
 The SWMDP provides some suggestions for alternative strategic plans, “Rather than thinking about digital as a standalone activity, you might want to consider embedding your approaches to digital activity into your current strategies, or reframing objectives within your Forward Planning document with a digital focus.”
 Here, rather than creating a single digital strategy, the digital initiatives are woven into to the overall strategic plan for the institution.